ACINQ/eclair/docs/release-notes/eclair-vnext.md

 With this release, eclair requires using Bitcoin Core 31.x.
 Newer versions of Bitcoin Core may be used, but have not been extensively tested.

+### Disable blinded path fee discount for Bolt12

+We've disabled blinded path fee discount introduced in #2993 for Bolt12 payments.
+It doesn't work well with MPP and need to be re-designed.
+If you're using a custom offer-handler plugin, make sure you don't set `feeOverride_opt` in the `InvoiceRequestActor.Route` you create, otherwise your node will be at risk.

+See #3332 for more details.

 ### Configuration changes

 <insert changes>